-- (1) For a class 12 insurer, the NSLT health catastrophe risk capital requirement under regulation 58(1)(a)(iii) is nil. - (2) For an insurer who is not a class 12 insurer, the NSLT health catastrophe risk capital requirement is the sum of- - (a) the capital requirement for mass accident risk determined under regulation 62 (mass accident risk capital requirement); - (b) the capital requirement for accident concentration risk determined under regulation 63 (accident concentration risk capital requirement); - (c) the capital requirement for pandemic risk determined under regulation 64 (pandemic risk capital requirement); and - (d) a diversification adjustment determined under paragraphs 1 and 20 of Schedule 1 (diversification adjustment and correlation matrices).
+- (1) For a class 12 insurer, the NSLT health catastrophe risk capital requirement under regulation 58(1)(a)(ii) is nil. - (2) For an insurer who is not a class 12 insurer, the NSLT health catastrophe risk capital requirement is the sum of, - (a) the capital requirement for mass accident risk determined under regulation 62; - (b) the capital requirement for accident concentration risk determined under regulation 63; - (c) the capital requirement for pandemic risk determined under regulation 64; and - (d) a diversification adjustment determined under paragraphs 1 and 20 of Schedule 1.